-Senior Whole Health requires prior authorization for all elective/scheduled inpatient admissions and procedures to any inpatient facility (i.e., including hospitals, SNFs and other inpatient settings).
-Contracted SNFs, long-term acute care hospitals (LTACHs), and acute inpatient rehabilitation (AIR) facilities/units must obtain prior authorization before admitting the Member.
+Molina requires prior authorization for all elective/scheduled inpatient admissions and procedures to any inpatient facility (i.e., including hospitals, SNFs, and other inpatient settings).
+Contracted SNFs, long-term acute care hospitals (LTACHs), and acute inpatient rehabilitation (AIR) facilities/ units must obtain prior authorization before admitting the member.

-Inpatient facilities are also required to notify Senior Whole Health of the admission within 24 hours or by the following business day or as otherwise specified in the relevant Provider Agreement with Senior Whole Health.
-Inpatient notifications must be submitted by fax.
-Contact fax numbers are provided in the Requesting Prior Authorization subsection of this Provider Manual.
+Inpatient facilities are also required to notify Molina of the admission within twenty-four (24) hours or by the following business day or as otherwise specified in the relevant Provider Agreement with Molina.
+Inpatient notifications may be submitted by fax.
+Contact telephone numbers and fax numbers are provided in the Requesting Prior Authorization subsection of this Provider Manual.

 Continued stay must be supported by clinical documentation supporting the level of care.
-Failure to obtain prior authorization, to provide timely notice of admission, or to support the level of care may result in denial with Provider liability.
-Members cannot be held liable for failure of a contracted Provider to follow the terms of the relevant Provider Agreement with Senior Whole Health and this Provider Manual.
-For additional information on the contracted Provider Claims appeal process see the Claim Reconsideration subsection located in the Claims and Compensation section of this Provider Manual.
+Failure to obtain prior authorization, to provide timely notice of admission, or to support the level of care may result in denial with provider liability.
+Members cannot be held liable for failure of a contracted provider to follow the terms of the relevant Provider Agreement with Molina and this Provider Manual.
+For additional information on the contracted Provider claim appeal process please refer to the Claim Reconsideration subsection found in the Claims and Compensation section of this Provider Manual.